No Annual Fee Credit Cards

 How do no annual fee credit cards work?

-Credit cards with an annual fee usually come with additional perks such as earning points, airport lounge access, insurance, etc. The higher the fee, the better the package of benefits is.
+Credit cards with an annual fee usually come with additional perks such as earning rewards points, airport lounge access, free travel insurance, etc. The higher the fee, the better the package of benefits is.

 Here’s how no annual fee credit cards operate.

 • Similar to other credit cards.
-These cards work just like any credit card in that you can make purchases and borrow against your credit limit.
+These cards work just like any credit card in that you can make purchases and borrow against your credit limit, with up to 55 interest-free days available on purchases provided you pay off your balance in full each month.
 The key difference is that there is no fee just for having the card.

 • Lower interest rates.
 Interest rates on no annual fee cards vary significantly between issuers, but are more likely to be on the lower end since they target users whose primary objective is to save money.
 However, some issuers offset the lack of an annual fee with higher rates.